 Cover crops are an integral part of organic production systems and one of the major tools that organic farmers.
 The purposes for cover cropping in organic systems do not differ from those in conventionally managed systems.
 However, the role of cover crops to support soil function takes on greater importance in organic systems because the use of synthetic chemical fertilizers and pesticides are generally not allowed.
 Cover crops may be used as green manures to increase soil organic matter and nitrogen availability, as catch crops to reduce leaching by holding nutrients in the soil rootzone, insectary mixes, mulches for providing soil cover to control weeds and reduce erosion, and as forage crops when used for grazing.
 Because of the important role of cover crops in providing these services, the use of cover crops in organic farming systems is mandated in the Soil Fertility and Crop Nutrient Management (§205.203) and Crop Rotation (§205.205) practice standards of the National Organic Program.
 Cover crops are oftern referred to as “green manures,” “catch crops,” or “living mulches.”

-Crop rotation is a valuable management strategy for organic farming, which involves the cultivation of different crops in temporal succession on the same land.
+Crop rotation is a valuable management tool for organic farmers, which involves the cultivation of different crops in temporal succession on the same land chiefly to preserve the productive capacity of the soil.
 Usually the succeeding crop will be of a different variety and species than the previous crops.
 Crop rotations can be as simple as rotating between two crops and planting sequences in alternate years or they can be more complex and involve numerous crops over several years.
 Crop rotations can break host cycles for pests and diseases.
 Alternation of crops with different seasonal patterns and growth habits can also help to suppress weeds.
 Properly managed rotations can also increase microbiological diversity and activity; raise organic matter content; conserve soil; and enhance soil structure.
 Even simple rotations over a short time period significantly improved soil quality in controlled experiments.
 Rotations often include a “rest” period for individual fields, where grass or a “green manure” such as clover is planted for a season or more, before being grazed or ploughed into the soil to add fertility.

 Intercropping is defined as the growth of more than one crops simultaneously in the same field during a growing season.
 The crops may be seeded at the same time (mixed intercropping) or they may be seeded at different times (relay intercropping).
 Strip intercropping is a production system where different crops are grown in wide strips (usually the width of a seeder) in the same field.
 Row intercropping is the cultivation of two or more crops simultaneously on the same field with a row arrangement.
 Intercrops can be combinations of two or more species, including both annuals and perennials or a mixture.
 Intercropping is regarded as an important agricultural practice to improve crop production and environmental quality in the regions with intensive agricultural production.